openlumi/lumimqtt/README.md

 `device_id` **if not provided** will be automatically replaced by a hex number representing a MAC address of the first network interface.

+`auto_discovery` set to `false` to disable creating autodiscovery topics that are user by Home Assistant to discover entities.

 `sensor_retain` is option to enable storing last sensor value on the broker